 Texas A&M University – School of Public Health

-Our partnership with Texas A&M has resulted in the development of our YouLearn library of disease prevention and healthcare booklets.
-Starting with a simple community service project, hundreds of undergrad students have created storybooks to teach illiterate rural community members about the severity of untreated diseases.
+Our partnership with Texas A&M has been instrumental in the development of our organization to become a leader of healthcare educational resources for the rural poor.
+Starting with a simple community service project, hundreds of undergrad students created storybooks on healthcare and disease prevention which led to the foundation of our YouLearn library.

 Our ongoing relationship with multiple working partners supports and reinforces our commitment to provide equal access to education, healthcare services, and employment opportunities for all persons regardless of their ethnicities, religious beliefs, gender or abilities.